E.1 - Are travel costs included in Fees and Charges?

 E.7 - Do I have to pay travel cancellation costs?

-If the Agency cancels a trip upon request of the Applicant, any cancellation costs incurred will be charged to the Applicant.
-If the trip has to be cancelled upon request of the Agency, cancellation costs will be borne by the Agency.
+If the Agency cancels a trip upon request of the Applicant, any cancellation costs incurred shall be charged to the Applicant.
+If the trip has to be cancelled upon request of the Agency, cancellation costs shall be borne by the Agency.